 Side-looking scatterometers consist of a set of static fan-beam antennas pointing to one or both sides of the satellite flight track.
-Examples of such instruments are the NASA Scatterometer (NSCAT) on-board ADEOS-1, the scatterometers on the European Remote Sensing Satellites ERS-1 and ERS-2, and the Advanced SCATterometer (ASCAT) on-board Metop.
+Examples of such instruments are the NASA Scatterometer (NSCAT) on-board ADEOS-1, the scatterometers on the European Remote Sensing Satellites ERS-1 and ERS-2 [6], and the Advanced SCATterometer (ASCAT) on-board Metop.
 An example of the illumination pattern of a side-looking scatterometer is shown in Figure 1.
 This pattern shows the coverage of ASCAT which has, contrary to ERS, two sets of antennas looking to either side of the satellite ground track.
 ERS only has one set of three antennas looking to the right side of the satellite track.

-Figure 1: Earth surface coverage of the scans of the side-looking ASCAT scatterometer (source: [Ref-7]).
+Figure 1: Earth surface coverage of the scans of the side-looking ASCAT scatterometer (source: [10]).
 Each location in the swaths is illuminated by the fore, the mid, and the aft beam as the satellite propagates towards the top of the page.

 In contrast to side-looking scatterometers, the rotating scatterometers have a set of rotating antennas that sweep the Earth surface in a circular pattern as the satellite moves.
-The antennas can either be pencil (or spot) beams, as used for SeaWinds on-board QuikSCAT and OSCAT on-board Oceansat-2, or fan beams, as being build for the scatterometer on-board CFOSAT.
+The antennas can either be pencil (or spot) beams, as used for SeaWinds on-board QuikSCAT, OSCAT on-board Oceansat-2 and RapidScat on-board the International Space Station, or fan beams, as being built for the scatterometer on-board CFOSAT.
 See Figure 2 for the ground illumination pattern of SeaWinds or OSCAT.
 Due to the conical scanning, a swath location is generally viewed by each beam when looking forward (fore) and a second time when looking aft.
 As such, up to four measurement classes (called "view" here) emerge: horizontally polarised (HH) fore, HH aft, vertically polarised (VV) fore, and VV aft, in each Wind Vector Cell (WVC).
 The 1800-km-wide swath covers 90% of the ocean surface in 24 hours and represents a substantial improvement compared to the side-looking scatterometers like ERS and ASCAT.

 On the other hand, the wind retrieval from measurements of rotating scatterometers is more complex.
 In contrast with the side-looking scatterometers, the number of measurements and the beam azimuth angles vary with the sub-satellite cross-track location (see figure 2).
 In the outer swath the situation is even more complicated since here only VV-polarised data are available.
 The wind retrieval skill will therefore depend on the position in the swath, wind speed and wind direction.
-A detailed discussion of this matter is provided in [Ref-3]; pages 22-23.
-A detailed performance comparison study of different scatterometer concepts, based on simulation, is provided in [Ref-39].
+A detailed discussion of this matter is provided in [5]; pages 22-23.
+A detailed performance comparison study of different scatterometer concepts, based on simulation, is provided in [46].

-Figure 2: Earth surface coverage of the scans of the HH and VV pencil-beams of SeaWinds or OSCAT (source: [Ref-7]).
+Figure 2: Earth surface coverage of the scans of the HH and VV pencil-beams of SeaWinds or OSCAT (source: [10]).
 As the satellite propagates towards the top of the page the swath (in grey) is illuminated, and three areas are discriminated:

-- I: Outer swath: only viewed once by the VV beam in the forward direction, and once in the aft direction (2 views); - II: Sweet (inner) swath: Viewed both by the VV and HH beam, both in fore and aft direction (4 views); - III: Nadir (inner) swath: As II, but the azimuth view direction is close to the satellite propagation direction, or just opposite to it.
+I: Outer swath: only viewed once by the VV beam in the forward direction, and once in the aft direction (2 views), the azimuth view directions are very close and perpendicular to the satellite propagation direction:

+II: Sweet (inner) swath: Viewed both by the VV and HH beam, both in fore and aft direction (4 views), the azimuth views are very diverse in direction;

+III: Nadir (inner) swath: As II, but the azimuth view direction is close to the satellite propagation direction, or just opposite to it.